Within the Setup Menu you'll find features that are generally only created, edited and managed at initial setup and occasionally between school years.

 These include management features for each School within your District (including Ninja into Admin Console), features to create and manage Standard Banks and features to create and manage Standard details including Content Areas and Instruction Levels.

-In the Schools list, click on a School name to open its details.
-From the details, select the More Options menu in the upper right corner to access the Admin Console for the individual school (referred to in the past as 'ninja-ing' into the school Admin Console).
+For the individual school, select the More Options menu to the right of the school name to access the Admin Console for the individual school (referred to in the past as 'ninja-ing' into the school Admin Console).

 Parent and Child Standard Details - Content Areas, Instruction Levels, and Standard Types